 The LRTP's objective is to make transit a viable travel option for County residents by improving transit service and achieving the County's other transportation goals, including reducing congestion.
 The successful implementation of the LRTP, however, depends on creating an integrated process for transit service providers and municipalities to coordinate transit service with land use planning and development.
 The LRTP identified short- and medium-term strategies centered on changing development patterns, integrating transit with land use planning, improving transit marketing and information, and implementing nontraditional services sponsored by employers and municipalities.
 The LRTP also identifies specific action steps that Kane County, municipalities, and partner agencies (Pace, Metra, the Regional Transportation Authority, and CMAP) can take to implement the identified strategies.

-With the help of CMAP's Local Technical Assistance (LTA) program, Kane County will create an implementation strategy that will build upon the principles outlined in the 2040 Transportation Plan to improve public transit options throughout the County and create a land use pattern that would support increased transit usage.
-The implementation strategy will specifically address high priority action items found within the LRTP, including:
+With the help of CMAP's Local Technical Assistance (LTA) program, Kane County created an implementation strategy that will build upon the principles outlined in the 2040 Transportation Plan to improve public transit options throughout the County and create a land use pattern to support increased transit usage.
+The implementation strategy specifically addresses high priority action items found within the LRTP, including:

 1. A Primary Transit Network (PTN) policy.
 A PTN is a network of transit corridors planned and developed for the greatest transit ridership and community benefit.
 The three main objectives for creating a PTN are to:

 - Assist the County, municipalities, and regional transit providers in supporting future developments along transit corridors that support cost-effective transit and maximize ridership potential.